ScotGovAnalysis/wealthreport/README.md

 Notes:
 - the datasets required to produce the charts and tables are not included in this repository
 - the logo is also not included in this repository
-- when building the website, the main file (2020report.Rmd) needed to be renamed to index.Rmd
+- when building the website, the main file (2020report.Rmd) needed to be renamed to index.Rmd, although this is not required when knitting to html.